📚

 Image From FHS AP Chemistry

 When discussing oxyacids, the structure can be described by looking at the polarity of the bond between the acidic oxygen (the oxygen attached to the acidic hydrogen).
 The easier it is for that O-H bond to break, the stronger the acid.
-In the following image, we represent the "rest" of the acid as "Z."
+In the following image, we represent the "rest" of the acid as "Z".
+The OH bond is easy to break when Z is either very electronegative or has a high oxidation state.
+An example of a class of weak acids that are oxyacids are carboxylic acids.
+These are acids that have a COOH group on the end such as CH3COOH.
+These acids are relatively weak because of the low electronegativity on the carbon making the bond less polar.

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2F-JKFxb2NcXiCA.png?alt=media&token=a7464452-03b5-4b77-b48e-46fb1f0f670f